 The business strategy of Medlife focuses on customers from Russia and other Central and Eastern Europe countries.
 Our target groups are in particular private customers.
 Through independent brokers just life insurance contracts and permanent accident insurance riders are sold.
-The majority of our life insurance contracts are offered with guaranteed profit participation and only a small part of our portfolio is unit-linked.
+The majority of our life insurance portfolio includes contracts with guaranteed profit participation.
+Around 10% of our reserves are attributed to unit-linked business.